Eddie Feigner

-Eddie "The King" Feigner (/ˈfeɪnər/, FAY-nər; March 25, 1925 – February 9, 2007) was an American softball pitcher and entertainer.
+Edward W. "The King" Feigner (/ˈfeɪnər/, FAY-nər; March 28, 1925 – February 9, 2007) was an American softball pitcher and entertainer.

 Early life

 August 1959 article from the Long Island Star Journal about Frank Vasques hitting a home run off Feigner.

 Born Myrle Vernon King in Walla Walla, Washington, he played softball for much of his early life, and turned his attention to the sport full-time following an enlistment in the U.S. Marine Corps.
 He first assembled his four-man touring team, known as "The King and His Court", in 1946 and took on all comers, first in the Pacific Northwest and then around the country.
 The team, which fielded only a pitcher (Feigner), catcher, first baseman, and shortstop, was known for performing tricks that entertained the audience.

 Career

 The King and His Court would play over ten thousand softball games in a hundred countries from the late 1940s to the beginning of the 21st century and achieved a reputation and fame similar to that of the Harlem Globetrotters.
 Feigner's meticulous records claim 9,743 victories, 141,517 strikeouts, 930 no-hitters and 238 perfect games.
 He also only allowed three home runs in his whole career: one to Frank Vasques at Eintracht Oval in Astoria, Queens, New York, one to Bruce Bomers of Grandville, Michigan, and one to Thomas Leroy Barris in Rockford, Illinois, in 1957, while playing the R.I.A.A.
 All Stars at Beyer Stadium.
 The Washington Post described him as "the greatest softball pitcher who ever lived."
+In the 1950s and 60s, Feigner could pitch a softball faster than any league pitcher, with some pitches reaching speeds exceeding 100 MPH.

 Despite his substantial record, Feigner said that while his team was known for taking on local softball teams and often winning by considerable margins, the intent of the King and His Court was to entertain audiences, never to embarrass opposing players.
 "When a man steps up to the plate, we have nothing but respect for him," he was noted for oft quoting.

 When asked why his team only had four members, Feigner answered he had been told no team could take on his pitching so he should reduce the roster to simply himself.
 Feigner accepted the dare and originally wanted a two-man team of himself and catcher, but increased it to three in case an opposing player got a hit.
 He then added a fourth player when he realized that if all three of his team were on base, no one would be up to bat.